 This section will outline laws specific to the state where the individual currently resides.
-For example, Florida consumers “have a right to place a "security freeze" on your consumer report, which will, except as provided by law, prohibit a consumer reporting agency from releasing any information in your consumer report without your express authorization.”
+For example, Florida citizens “have a right to place a "security freeze" on your consumer report, which will, except as provided by law, prohibit a consumer reporting agency from releasing any information in your consumer report without your express authorization.”

 How to Obtain Your Report

-At any time, consumers can request their report from any of the three major bureaus, either for free or for a small fee.
+At any time, people can request their report from any of the three major bureaus, either for free or for a small fee.
 By law, every individual is entitled to one free report from each of the three main agencies, Equifax, TransUnion, and Experion, every 12 months.

 There is only one site authorized to provide free financial reports under the FCRA, and it was created in collaboration by these three bureaus reports: AnnualCreditReport.com.
-Consumers should be cautious that they are ordering reports from the correct web site.
-There are many imposter web sites that attempt to lure unsuspecting consumers to their site and end up charging them for reports (sometimes using recurring billing), steal their information, or sell them services they don’t need or never receive.
+Individuals should be cautious that they are ordering reports from the correct web site.
+There are many imposter web sites that attempt to lure unsuspecting people to their site and end up charging them for reports (sometimes using recurring billing), steal their information, or sell them services they don’t need or never receive.

-Reports from AnnualCreditReport.com are free once every 12 months, as prescribed by the FCRA, but there are situations where consumers are entitled to either a free report, score, or both, as outline by the FCRA.
+Reports from AnnualCreditReport.com are free once every 12 months, as prescribed by the FCRA, but there are situations where people are entitled to either a free report, score, or both, as outline by the FCRA.

-It’s a good idea for consumers to review their reports annually, at a minimum.
-With three free reports, consumers can either order all three at once, or order one every four months throughout the year to monitor their activity and ensure their report contains accurate information.
+It’s a good idea to review reports annually, at a minimum.
+With three free reports, individuals can either order all three at once, or order one every four months throughout the year to monitor their activity and ensure their report contains accurate information.
 It’s also a good idea to track inquiries and watch out for the possibility of signs of possible identity theft.
 When obtaining your free reports, be aware that it is easy to sign up for a recurring fee with some of the reporting services, so check your statements to ensure you are not being billed on an ongoing basis.

 Know Your Score

 It sounds straightforward.
 The score is simply a rating that lenders use to assess an individual’s creditworthiness, and also price the product or service being sold.
 The rating is based on information in the report.
 Since everyone has a report, it should be simple.
-However, the calculation of a score is anything but simple.
+However, the calculation process is anything but simple.
 There are different calculation methods out there and some are widely used, while others are used exclusively by the companies that developed them.

 The score reflects a person’s financial history, so lenders use it as a guide to determine the likelihood that the applicant will repay the debt according to the terms of the agreement.
-Therefore, the score is very important in a person’s financial life, making not only repayment of debts, but also timely and accurate payments, a priority.
+Therefore, it is very important in a person’s financial life, making not only repayment of debts, but also timely and accurate payments, a priority.

 How Are Scores Calculated?